-In the above example, Int Bank has set up a process that engages form-abandoning customers, using a deep linking product that dynamically creates a unique, personalized URL for each of these customers.
+In the below example, Int Bank has set up a process that engages form-abandoning customers, using a deep linking product that dynamically creates a unique, personalized URL for each of these customers.

 An SMS messaging platform receives the link and schedules a reminder SMS that includes a CTA to continue filling out the form.
 When clicking the link, the app opens in the right location so that customers can pick up where they left off.

 Firms that build continuous and personalized bridges to their app — can fulfill two critical goals simultaneously.
 They can “rescue” forms from being abandoned by customers with high intent, all while delighting customers by helping them achieve the original goals they had set out to achieve.